lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ### Another sleeping bag

 You should already have a bag outside your base, but it's essential that you also have one on the inside.
 You'll want to be able to safely respawn in your base if you die.
-This is particularly important if you only have a key lock because you can very easily get locked out of your own base.
-And even a wooden door is a royal pain in the arse to destroy with stone tools (don't even bother).

 ### Building materials

-To start building you will need [building plan](http://rust.wikia.com/wiki/Building_Plan) and a [hammer](http://rust.wikia.com/wiki/Hammer).
+To start building you will need [building plan](https://rustlabs.com/item/building-plan) and a [hammer](https://rustlabs.com/item/hammer).
 The building plan allows you to place twig foundations, walls, floors and more.
 The hammer allows you to upgrade your twig to wood, stone, metal and armoured.

 When placing twig walls, notice that on one side there are criss-crossed logs forming an X. This is the wall's soft side and you don't want it external facing.
 When placing twig structures, press R to rotate them.
 If you place something incorrectly you can rotate it using the hammer, but only for a limited time after placing it.

 Twig is _very_ easy to destroy so at the very least you should upgrade your twig to wood.
 But wood is vulnerable too.
-It can be burnt using a [flame thrower](http://rust.wikia.com/wiki/Flame_Thrower) and hatchets will eventually break through it.
+It can be burnt using a [flame thrower](https://rustlabs.com/item/flame-thrower) and hatchets will eventually break through it.
 Stone is what you should be aiming for.
 Just make sure you place your walls strong-side out or they can be pick-axed.

 ### Tool cupboard

-Placing a [tool cupboard (TC)](http://rust.wikia.com/wiki/Tool_Cupboard) in your base means only you - or anyone else who has access to your TC - can build within a certain radius of where your TC is placed.
+Placing a [tool cupboard (TC)](https://rustlabs.com/item/tool-cupboard) in your base means only you - or anyone else who has access to your TC - can build within a certain radius of where your TC is placed.
 Other players can build some types of twig near your base but they can't upgrade it.
 This prevents players from griefing your base by building walls around your door.
 Place your TC in one of the back corners of your 1x1 and authorise yourself.
 Having TC auth allows you to destroy structures, but only for 10 minutes after they are placed.

 ### Key locks

-Until [Devblog 193](https://rust.facepunch.com/blog/devblog-193/), key locks were a terrible option for securing your base.
+Until [Devblog 193](https://rust.facepunch.com/blog/devblog-193/), [key locks](https://rustlabs.com/item/key-lock) were a terrible option for securing your base.
 But that has all changed.
 You no longer need to carry your key on your person, and there's no longer a 1/100 chance that someone else's key will open your base.

 The catch is that if you want to share your base with other players you'll need to give them a lock and at that point they become a lot less secure.
 This is because if anyone is killed while carrying a key to your base, anyone else can use it to get into base.
 It also means that if you're not around to craft a key other players can get stuck inside or outside your base.

 For these reasons, if you plan on playing with a group you should aim to get a codelock as soon as possible.
-To do this you'll need at least 100 [metal frags](#metal-frags-and-high-quality-metal).
+To do this you'll need at least 100 [metal frags](https://rustlabs.com/item/metal-fragments).

 <!-- If you don't yet have the metal frags for a [code lock](http://rust.wikia.com/wiki/Code_Lock) that's fine, a [key lock](http://rust.wikia.com/wiki/Lock) will do the trick temporarily.
 Just be aware that key locks are very insecure for the following reasons: